ahmed1293/countdown/README.md

 1. Compute all combinations of operators (5 operators with repeats results is 56 permutations).
 2. Loop through operator combinations.
 For each combination:
     - Find all permutations of operators mixed with the numbers (39916800 permutations if 6 numbers).
-    - Compute the value of each permutation using the RpnCalculator.
+    - Compute the value of each permutation (making use of RPN notation).
     - Exit if match is found.

 ### Letters